THANK GOD FOR THE WRITTEN WORD

 Read a great book, recently?
 Please share.
 Do you like fiction or non-fiction?
 Do you prefer one genre to others, or are you eclectic?
 I don’t care for mysteries (don’t care whodunit) but I do enjoy a well written mystery if the setting appeals to me and the characters are three-dimensional.

-Personally, I cannot not write.
+Not only do I love to read, but I cannot not write.
 I believe that is true of all of us who slave away at essays, stories, articles, plays, or books.
 It’s what we are wired to do.
 Then there’s writers block.
 I find a deadline is a sure cure for me, but if you don’t have a deadline, how do you deal with it?

 Mastering the craft of writing is another matter.
 As I have gotten to know fellow writers, I’ve discovered we approach our work differently.
 Some use music in the background.
 I find that too distracting.
 Others write best in coffee shops.
 Wouldn’t work for me.
 I need to be in my office BIC (butt in chair), with no outside distractions.
 What works for you?